 According to Terence Winch, (renowned musician, poet/writer, Bog-Father and friend) Mitch Fanning (Director, fiddle) is not only a consummate fiddle player, but an inspiring fiddle and violin teacher who can rightly take credit for gracing our area with scores of young musicians.
 He has himself studied violin at Catholic University’s School of Music, where he received a Bachelor’s of Music degree in violin performance in 1982.
 He studied Irish music with Brendan Mulvihill and others, and in 2014 was awarded a TTCT (Teastas Teagaisc Ceolta Tire), a diploma given to master teachers of Irish music by the CCE in Ireland.
 A frequent participant in festivals and sessions in Ireland, Mitch performs closer to home at events throughout the Washington metro area—he can be heard, for example, every Monday night with his fellow "Inn Mates" at the Irish Inn at Glen Echo.
 Mitch teaches privately and conducts classes in traditional Irish music in his home studio.
 Mitch is also a faculty member of Washington Conservatory of Music, where he teaches traditional Irish fiddle classes designed for violinists.
 Mitch is also founder and director of Musical Arts and Dance Week, a now-celebrated school of instruction whose faculty includes a galaxy of Irish music stars.
 (For more information about MAD Week and the Next-Generation sessions Mitch leads, see the "Get Involved" tab)

-Andrew Caden (fiddle) is a 14 year-old freshman at Walt Whitman High School in Bethesda, MD.
-He is a multiple All-Ireland qualifier in fiddle solos and slow airs and has traveled to Ireland for the past few years to compete in the Fleadh Cheoil.
-Andrew studies with the great Sligo-style fiddler Brian Conway from White Plains, NY.
-Andrew has also worked with Mitch Fanning, the director of the Bog Band and coordinator of the M.A.D Week Irish arts summer program.
-In 2014, Andrew received the Frankie Kennedy Memorial Scholarship awarded to traditional Irish musicians by the Greater Washington Ceili Club and he is a regular player at traditional Irish music sessions throughout the area.
-Andrew counts Brian Conway, Andy McGann, Micheal Coleman and Dylan Foley as major influences on his playing.
-When Andrew isn't fiddling, he plays ice hockey and loves cars.
+Andrew Caden (fiddle) is a senior at Walt Whitman High School in Bethesda, MD.
+He is the 2017 All-Ireland fiddle champion (fifteen to eighteen), a second place medalist in the slow air competition (fifteen to eighteen) at the Fleadh Cheoil in Ennis, Co.
+Clare, a second place medalist in the 2017 Junior Fiddler of Dooney Contest in Sligo, Ireland, and a Gold Medal Finalist in the Sean O'Riada fiddle competition.
+Andrew studies with the acclaimed Sligo-style fiddler Brian Conway from New York.
+Andrew has also worked with Mitch Fanning, the director of the Bog Band and coordinator of the MAD Week Irish arts summer program in Maryland.
+In 2014, Andrew received the Frankie Kennedy Memorial Scholarship awarded to traditional Irish musicians by the Greater Washington Ceili Club and serves as the Youth Officer for the O'Neill-Malcom Comhaltas Ceoltoiri Branch in the Washington DC area.
+Andrew is a member of the St. Aeden's Ceili Band and is a regular player at traditional Irish music sessions and festivals throughout the area.
+He has performed with The Chieftains at Strathmore, at the Kennedy Center, the Irish Embassy, and for visiting political dignitaries, including Ireland's Prime Minister Enda Kenny in 2017.
+Andrew is predominantly influenced by many of the great Sligo-style fiddle players, most notably Brian Conway, Andy McGann, and Micheal Coleman.
+When Andrew isn't fiddling, he enjoys playing ice hockey and is a sports car enthusiast.